wztech0192/simple-bar-chart-js/README.md

 # simple-bar-chart-js

 Written in vanillaJS!
-2kb lightweight library that present your data in a line chart.
+2kb lightweight library that present your data in a bar chart.
 No crazy styling, only speed and data!

+# Demo
+See demo.html or click <a src="wztechs.com/simple-bar-chart">here</a>

 # How to Use
-* Download simple-line-chart.js from the package and import it into your javascript
+* Download simple-bar-chart.js from the package and import it into your javascript
-* call SimpleLineChart("#elID", data) to create the chart!
+* call SimpleBarChart("#elID", data) to create the chart!

-# Example - See demo.html
 ```
-SimpleLineChart( '#mychart', {
+SimpleBarChart( '#mychart', {
     "Data 0": 100,
     "Data 1": 200,
     "Data 2": 300